Lead end user

 Current government spending on natural disaster response is more than 20 times the spending on preparedness.
 Many climate-related natural hazards are increasing, along with the number of people living in hazard-prone areas.
 Large natural disasters also cross domains, moving from the private to the public realm, and shifting from a local, to a state or national concern.
 This raises the potential of future, unmanaged risks.

-Deliverables will include development of disaster resilience indicators, maps of disaster resilience at multiples scales, a State of Disaster Resilience Report, and examples that use the Index in a natural hazard resilience planning context.
+Deliverables include the development of disaster resilience indicators, maps of disaster resilience at multiples scales, a State of Disaster Resilience Report, and examples that use the Index in a natural hazard resilience planning context.